GSA/wordpress-seo/readme.txt

 === WordPress SEO by Yoast ===
-Contributors: joostdevalk, barrykooij
+Contributors: joostdevalk
 Donate link: https://yoast.com/
 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl.html
-Tags: seo, SEO, google, meta, meta description, search engine optimization, xml sitemap, xml sitemaps, google sitemap, sitemap, sitemaps, robots meta, rss, rss footer, yahoo, bing, news sitemaps, XML News Sitemaps, WordPress SEO, WordPress SEO by Yoast, yoast, multisite, canonical, nofollow, noindex, keywords, meta keywords, description, webmaster tools, google webmaster tools, seo pack
+Tags: seo, SEO, Yoast SEO, google, meta, meta description, search engine optimization, xml sitemap, xml sitemaps, google sitemap, sitemap, sitemaps, robots meta, rss, rss footer, yahoo, bing, news sitemaps, XML News Sitemaps, WordPress SEO, WordPress SEO by Yoast, yoast, multisite, canonical, nofollow, noindex, keywords, meta keywords, description, webmaster tools, google webmaster tools, seo pack
-Requires at least: 3.5
+Requires at least: 3.8
-Tested up to: 3.9.1
+Tested up to: 4.0
-Stable tag: 1.5.3.3
+Stable tag: 1.7.1

-Improve your WordPress SEO: Write better content and have a fully optimized WordPress site using the WordPress SEO plugin by Yoast.
+Improve your WordPress SEO: Write better content and have a fully optimized WordPress site using Yoast's WordPress SEO plugin.

 == Description ==

 WordPress out of the box is already technically quite a good platform for SEO, this was true when I wrote my original [WordPress SEO](https://yoast.com/articles/wordpress-seo/) article in 2008 (and updated every few months) and it's still true today, but that doesn't mean you can't improve it further!
 This plugin is written from the ground up by Joost de Valk and his team at [Yoast](https://yoast.com/) to improve your site's SEO on *all* needed aspects.
 While this [WordPress SEO plugin](https://yoast.com/wordpress/plugins/seo/) goes the extra mile to take care of all the technical optimization, more on that below, it first and foremost helps you write better content.
 WordPress SEO forces you to choose a focus keyword when you're writing your articles, and then makes sure you use that focus keyword everywhere.

-> = Premium Support =
+> <strong>Premium Support</strong><br>
 > The Yoast team does not provide support for the WordPress SEO plugin on the WordPress.org forums.
 One on one email support is available to people who bought the [Premium WordPress SEO plugin](https://yoast.com/wordpress/plugins/seo-premium/) only.
 > Note that the Premium SEO plugin has several extra features too so it might be well worth your investment!
 >
-> You should also check out the [Local SEO](https://yoast.com/wordpress/plugins/local-seo/) and [Video SEO](https://yoast.com/wordpress/plugins/video-seo/) extensions to WordPress SEO, these of course come with support too.
+> You should also check out the [Local SEO](https://yoast.com/wordpress/plugins/local-seo/), [News SEO](https://yoast.com/wordpress/plugins/news-seo/) and [Video SEO](https://yoast.com/wordpress/plugins/video-seo/) extensions to WordPress SEO, these of course come with support too.

+> <strong>Bug Reports</strong><br>
+> Bug reports for WordPress SEO are [welcomed on GitHub](https://github.com/Yoast/wordpress-seo).
+Please note GitHub is _not_ a support forum and issues that aren't properly qualified as bugs will be closed.

 = Write better content with WordPress SEO =
 Using the snippet preview you can see a rendering of what your post or page will look like in the search results, whether your title is too long or too short and your meta description makes sense in the context of a search result.
 This way the plugin will help you not only increase rankings but also increase the click through for organic search results.

 = Page Analysis =
-The WordPress SEO plugins [Linkdex Page Analysis](https://yoast.com/content-seo-wordpress-linkdex/) functionality checks simple things you're bound to forget.
+The WordPress SEO plugins [Page Analysis](https://yoast.com/content-seo-wordpress-linkdex/) functionality checks simple things you're bound to forget.
 It checks, for instance, if you have images in your post and whether they have an alt tag containing the focus keyword for that post.
 It also checks whether your posts are long enough, if you've written a meta description and if that meta description contains your focus keyword, if you've used any subheadings within your post, etc. etc.

 The plugin also allows you to write meta titles and descriptions for all your category, tag and custom taxonomy archives, giving you the option to further optimize those pages.